Vanderhoekx/Vanderhoekx/README.md

 - 👋 Hi, I’m @Vanderhoekx
 - 👀 I’m interested in Programming, Video games and animals.
-- 🌱 I’m currently learning R, Python and Microsoft Azure
+- 🌱 I’m currently learning Python, Javascript, Html and Css
 - 💞️ I’m looking to collaborate on any sort of project.
 Experience and hands on learning is what i enjoy
 - 📫 How to reach me schmidtrades@hotmail.com